owncloud/ocis/services/search/README.md

 ### Tika Extractor

 This extractor is more advanced compared to the [Basic extractor](#basic-extractor).
 The main difference is that this extractor is able to search file contents.
 However, [Apache Tika](https://tika.apache.org/) is required for this task.
 Read the [Getting Started with Apache Tika](https://tika.apache.org/2.6.0/gettingstarted.html) guide on how to install and run Tika or use a ready to run [Tika container](https://hub.docker.com/r/apache/tika).
+Note that at the time of writing, containers are only available for the amd64 platform.

 See this [link](https://github.com/apache/tika-docker#usage) if you want to quickstart and use a tika container for development purposes.